jjongppu/discourse-dice-comment/README.md

 # discourse-dice-comment

 This plugin adds a **"주사위댓글 전용"** checkbox to the topic composer.
-When checked, a `dice_only` custom field is saved on the created topic.
+When checked, the topic becomes dice only and normal replies are disabled.

+Dice-only topics allow users to roll a random number as a reply using the **주사위** button.
+The range can be customised when creating the topic.